julieanneco/predictingHDI/README.md

 edu.years = WDI(indicator='HD.HCI.EYRS', country="all",start=1990, end=2018)
 ```

-<b>Cleaning the Data</b>
+<b>Preparing the Data for Analysis</b>

-The API function only downloads each indicator with the region, country code, indicator vector code.
-To prepare and clean the data, I will rename the indicator column to a recognizable name.
+The API function only downloads each indicator with the region, country code, and indicator vector code.
+To prepare and clean the data, I renamed the indicator column to a recognizable name.
 ```r
 names(population)[3]="population"
 names(gdp.pc)[3]="gdp.pc"